alexfikl/pyshocks/README.rst

 This repository contains some preliminary experiments on performing adjoint-based optimization for systems with shocks by using automatic differentiation.
-The main goal is to get it working for theone-dimensional unsteady Euler equations with common WENO schemes.
+The main goal is to get it working for the one-dimensional unsteady Euler equations with common WENO schemes.

 It is currently quite far from that goal, so this is **very experimental**.